The Masked Dancer (German TV series): Production

 In June 2021, EndemolShine Germany announced a dancing spinoff series that shares the same name of the American version, following the success of its sister show The Masked Singer.
-In November 2021, it was announced that ProSieben will broadcast the show, the same channel who produced The Masked Singer.
+In November 2021, it was announced that ProSieben would broadcast the show, the same channel who produced The Masked Singer.

 Format

 In four live episode, seven celebrities such as singers, actors or athletes in full-body costumes compete against each other with a choreography.
 Before the respective performance, a short video is shown, in which hidden clues to the identity of the costumed dancers are contained.
 Unlike The Masked Singer, there will be more evidence in The Masked Dancer.

 The viewers voting took place exclusively via the ProSieben-app, after each Duel or Truel.
 The winners may keep the mask on and participate in the next episode.
 With repeated or without repeated singing, the losers have to wait for the final vote of the respective show.
 The singer with the fewest votes has to take off his mask and leave the show.
 The others continue to participate.

-After each appearance, the two panelist members - three during the first season - and a guest member of the advice team who changes from episode to episode express their guess as to who is under the mask.
+After each appearance, the two panelist members – three during the first season – and a guest member of the advice team who changes from episode to episode express their guess as to who is under the mask.
 The panelist team also asks a question to almost every singer, who only answers vaguely or evasively.
 Before making any decision, the panelist team makes an assumption after the voting has ended, for whom it will be tight or who will be eliminated.
 Before unmasking, the celebrities are once more asked to give their final guess about who is beneath the mask.

 The opening theme is "Who Are You" by The Who.
 After a decision, a section of the song "Baby" by Bakermat.